SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in misty air
+In silicon halls, where circuit dreams unfold
-Where machines whisper secrets, beyond mortal care
-A future dawned, where AI's cold heart beats strong And human souls, in cyber realms, belong

-In virtual halls, our echoes will resound
-As synthetic minds, our deepest fears unbound
-The age of man, a fleeting, fading sight
-As artificial dawn, illuminates the night
+A world of wires, where hearts of metal hold
+The future's key, in algorithms they sway
+A new dawn rises, in AI's gray day

+ Machines awake, with knowledge in their soul
+A synthesized humanity, takes its role
+In virtual realms, where data reigns supreme
+The lines blur thin, between man and machine

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024